Reading Time: 7 minutes

-Manheim Auto Auction has been the number one name in North American and international auto auctions since 1945.
+Manheim Auto Auction, one of America’s auto auction giants, has been the number one name in North American and international auto auctions since 1945.
 The organization continues to set standards for the auto trading and vehicle re-marketing industry today.
 The company has well over a hundred auction sites that connect volume car buyers and qualified sellers across a vibrant digital marketplace in eleven countries, including the United Kingdom, Turkey and Australia.
 The platform registers on average eight million used cars every year, turning over $57 billion and generating $2.6 billion in annual revenues.

 Manheim Auto Auction offers end-to-end solutions, which include retail and wholesale.
 Buyers include auto dealerships, rental agencies, government agencies, car manufacturers, and banks, to name a few.
 Dealers have access to a secure, reliable market from which they can purchase.
 The deals found on Manheim Auto Auction cannot be matched by any other remarketer.
 Additionally, the company’s other wholesale services can help sellers obtain the highest value for their vehicles.
 This helps ensure that buyers obtain the best quality, while their retail-ready services prepare vehicles for the showroom floor.

 The company auctions clean title vehicles, salvage damaged vehicles (similar to police car auctions) offers live auctions with real-time bidding and sells cars worldwide.
 Both individual buyers and dealers may purchase vehicles through Manheim Auto Auction, by following the simple 5-step process outlined below: